AvedEd/TorrentPlayer-Tizen/README.md

 1. Open your TorServe server settings in a browser via `http://YOUR_SERVER_IP:8090`.
 2. Find the **Player/Torrent settings** section.
 3. Enable **Audio Transcoding** and set the target format to **AAC** or **AC3 (Dolby Digital)**.
-4. *Result:* The server transcodes unsupported DTS audio into Samsung-friendly format on the fly, and the player plays it perfectly.

 ### 🛠️ Building the .wgt File on a PC
 The project compiles into a standalone widget installed directly into the TV memory: